 At this stage the Chief Executive will become actively involved with the complaint.
 The CEO will look carefully at the actions/offers already made and decide if further action is to be taken.
 During this process the CEO will have taken the following actions:

-Arranged a meeting with the Operations Manager and Line Manager to ensure appropriate procedures/actions of all stages have been adhered to.
+Arranged a meeting with the nominated Manager and Line Manager to ensure appropriate procedures/actions of all stages have been adhered to.

 Review any actions/procedures/offers made/taken and make a final decision as to any further action required.
 This decision outlining the reasons as to why any further action is/is not necessary, must be communicated to the complainant in writing.